ironsheep/P2-vscode-extensions/TASKS.md

 - Make changes to file(s)
 - Compile the files to see if they compile cleanly (cmd-shift-B) on which ever file you are editing
 - Once the files compile cleanly
-- Download and test (cmd-shift-D) [if you use keybinds shown in examples on this page]
+- Download and test (cmd-shift-D) [if you use keybindings shown in examples on this page]

 ### Being consistent in your machine configuration